omo-ai/omo/README.md

 | Search contexts | Search personal and org wide Connectors ||✅||
 | Multi-modal support | Voice and image support ||✅||

-For items on the roadmap, please visit our Issues tab

 ## Connectors